Michael the Syrian: Identity and geography

-Michael’s Chronicle articulates both confessional and ethnic identities.
-Above all, he defined the mhaymne (“the faithful”), meaning Syriac Orthodox believers, whether Syriac- or Arabic-speaking (in Mosul and Tikrit), as his people, together with the Copts, Armenians, and other communities who shared his Miaphysite faith.
+Michael's Chronicle articulates both confessional and ethnic identities.
+Above all, he defined the mhaymne ("faithful"), meaning Syriac Orthodox believers — whether Syriac- or Arabic-speaking (in Mosul and Tikrit) — as his people, in addition to the Copts, Armenians, and others who belonged to the same Miaphysite/non-Chalcedonian faith as him.

-In his Chronicle, Michael the Syrian states that he belongs to the Aramean race or nation (umṭo), that is, the descendants of Aram who later came to be known as Syrians (Sūryōyē), a name that, according to Michael, the Greeks used for the Arameans.
-He regarded Aramaic as the original and unifying language of the ancient Near East, shared by the kingdoms of Babylonia, Chaldea, Assyria, and the Arameans, and presented the heritage of these kingdoms as belonging to the Syrians as well, in addition to the Syriac Orthodox Church.
-In his account, an "empire of our language and our script" had existed until the time of Cyrus the Persian, and the preservation of this language demonstrated the historical continuity of the Syrians.
+Yet because of the geopolitical circumstances of his era, he felt it necessary to define his people and faith in more nationalistic and secular terms; accordingly, he consistently connected them to the ancient empires of Assyria and Babylonia, identifying their kings as his own ancestors.
+He used names like "Assyria" (Ātōr), "Nineveh," and "Babylonia" for regions of Mesopotamia, explicitly as ancestral lands rather than mere biblical allusions.

-Melkites (ethnic Syrians who followed the Council of Chalcedon after imperial crackdown) were disparagingly labeled "Greeks" rather than Syrians.
-Both Byzantine and Muslim critics mocked the Syriac Christians for "never producing kingdoms," to which Michael countered by citing Babylonia, Assyria, and the Aramean kingdoms as their sovereign ancestors.
-Michael raised the question of whether the Syrians should be regarded as Assyrians or Arameans; however, he considered the Assyrians to be descendants of the Arameans.
+The Melkites (Aramaic-speaking Syrians who followed the Council of Chalcedon after imperial crackdown) were disparagingly labeled "Greeks" rather than Syrians.
+Both Byzantine and Muslim critics mocked the Syriac Christians for "never producing kingdoms," to which Michael countered by citing Assyria and Babylonia as their sovereign ancestors.